What NOT to Wear on a Cruise: Dos and Don’ts

 • It might not be the best time to wear a G-string bikini or something that barely covers your body’s upper half—let’s leave a little to the imagination.

-• Tiny speedos for men might not be the best choice either.
+• Tiny Speedos for men might not be the best choice either.

 • Avoid walking around the ship outside the pool decks in just your bathing suit—cruise guidelines actually discourage this.
 You could be stopped from entering the buffet.
 They’ll ask you to throw on a cover-up.
 Similarly, you shouldn’t walk inside barefoot or without a shirt.